GoogleCloudPlatform/java-docs-samples/bigtable/beam/workload-generator/README.md

     --parameters workloadRate=$WORKLOAD_QPS
     ```

 1. Make sure to cancel the job once you are done.
-Search the job name in the list of ids and then delete the job with that id.
-Note that it can only cancel the job once it's started, so if the snippet fails, try again or check in the [Dataflow console](https://console.cloud.google.com/dataflow).
+Get the job id by listing the Dataflow jobs with a matching name.

     ```
-    JOB_ID=$(gcloud dataflow jobs list --filter="name=serve-recommendation-workload" --format="value(JOB_ID)" --region="us-central1" --status=active --limit=1)
+    gcloud dataflow jobs list --filter=$JOB_NAME --region=$REGION
+    ```

+    ```
+    JOB_ID=your-job-id
+    ```

+1. Use the `JOB_ID` found to cancel the job.
+Note that it can only cancel the job once it's started, so if the command fails, try again once the status has changed or check in the [Dataflow console].
+    ```
     gcloud dataflow jobs cancel $JOB_ID --region=$REGION
     ```